 3) Hoka Speedgoat 3 – wet and dry

 The fact that this Hoka shoe comes standard with a Vibram Megagrip outsole shows that it means business.
 This Vibram compound offers traction over wet slippery surfaces while the 5 mm lugs bite into the ground for confidence-inspiring grip.

 The upper comes standard with reinforced toe and midfoot sections for protection.
 And of course, you have the bottomless Hoka midsole for ultra-distance worthy comfort.

 4) New Balance Summit KOM – wet and dry

-The upper construction and fit is standard trail design – fused toe-bumper along with running shoe lining for a comfortable yet secure-fitting interior.
+The upper construction and fit is standard trail design – a fused toe-bumper along with textile lining creates a comfortable yet secure-fitting interior.